Why is it important for children to have choices?

 How does Thrive Learning Center fit in the Grand Rapids educational landscape?

 We believe that there is not a single educational option or plan that meets the needs of every child and are committed to help you discover what this means for your family.
 We offer a blend between traditional structured learning opportunities and self-directed choice.
-Your partnership may look like full time enrollment at Thrive, part time enrollment at Thrive for socialization while homeschooling, or a consultation to discuss other options that exist in the area.
+Your partnership may look like full time enrollment at Thrive, part time enrollment at Thrive for socialization while homeschooling, hybrid instruction, or a consultation to discuss other options that exist in the area.

 At Thrive Learning Center the health and safety of the children we serve is of the utmost importance to us.